top of page

 What are the RRSP options?

-OREC Preference Shares can be held inside of a self directed RRSP Plan offered through the Canadian Workers Co-operative Federation (CWCF) or through Caldwell Securities Ltd.
+OREC Preference Shares can be held inside of a self directed RRSP Plan offered through the Canadian Workers Co-operative Federation (CWCF).

-A $55 annual fee is charged for each registered account you hold with CWCF, which can be automatically deducted from your dividend payment.
-A $65 annual fee is charged for each registered account you hold with Caldwell, which can be automatically deducted from your dividend payment.
+A $55 annual administrative fee is charged for each registered account you hold with CWCF, which can be automatically deducted from your dividend payment.
+This fee is added to your new registered investment as a prepayment for the first year administrative fee.

 Members may purchase shares within their annual RRSP Deduction Limit or transfer funds in from another RRSP to purchase shares.
 Finally, a member may buy preference shares outside of an RRSP and then decide to put them in their self-directed RRSP in a subsequent year.
 Members may also purchase shares within a RRSP spousal account.
 Investors are only taxed on the income earned when they choose to withdraw money from the RRSP tax shield.